nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 * **CrawlerOnlyUserAgentStringsPath** This setting stores the location/path for `browscap.crawlersonly.xml`.
 It stores user agents only for "CrawlerOnly"
 * **UseSessionStateTempDataProvider** This setting expects a boolean value.
 Default value for this setting is "**false**".
 You might want to set the value to "**true**" if you want to store `TempData` in the session state.
 By default the cookie-based `TempData` provider is used to store `TempData` in cookies.
 * **MiniProfilerEnabled** This setting activates the *MiniProfiler* performance appraisal tool
-* **ScheduleTaskRunTimeout** The length of time, in milliseconds, a running schedule task timeouts.
+* **ScheduleTaskRunTimeout** allows you to set up a running schedule task timeout in milliseconds.
 Set null to use a default value.
-* **StaticFilesCacheControl** Specify a value of 'Cache - Control' header value for static content (in seconds).
+* **StaticFilesCacheControl** specifies the value of the 'Cache-Control' header for static content (in seconds).

   ```powershell
   public,max-age=31536000
   ```

-* **SupportPreviousNopcommerceVersions** Specify a value indicating whether we should support previous nopCommerce versions (it can slightly improve performance).
-In this case, old URLs (from previous nopCommerce versions) will redirect to new ones.
-Enable it only if you upgraded from one of the previous nopCommerce versions
+* **SupportPreviousNopcommerceVersions** setting specifies the value indicating whether we should support previous nopCommerce versions.
+In this case, old URLs, from previous nopCommerce versions, will redirect to new ones.
+Enable it only if you upgraded from one of the previous nopCommerce versions.
-* **PluginStaticFileExtensionsBlacklist** Specify the blacklist of static file extension for plugin directories.
+* **PluginStaticFileExtensionsBlacklist** Specify the blacklist of the static file extensions for plugin directories.